 As of May 24, 2021, masks and physical distancing are no longer required in the state of Maine.

 All of our indoor and outdoor exhibit spaces are currently open.
-The Nathan R. Lipfert Research Library is temporarily closed.
+The Nathan R. Lipfert Research Library is temporarily appointment only.
 During the summer months guests can enjoy a variety of traditional skills demonstrations outdoors in the shipyard, including blacksmithing, wood carving, boatbuilding milling lumber, making treenails, steam bending, and more!